Timothy Corcoran II

 Timothy Robert Corcoran II (born March 17, 1973) is an American politician.
 A member of the Democratic Party, he has served in the Vermont House of Representatives since being first elected in 2002.

+He earned his BA in political science from Johnson State College.

 His father, Timothy R. Corcoran, served in the House from 1981 to 1995 and as Bennington town clerk from 1995 to 2014.